 In accordance with our educational objectives, we have allowed access for students to all our website material and we encourage student attendance at our events by offering reductions on the normal fee for attendance.
 The range of articles made available and the up-to-the-minute training from seminars and other events can give students unrivalled insights, helping them in their academic work and in their future careers.

-Current members are eligible to apply for our accreditation and certification schemes.
-Accreditation is aimed at experienced practitioners and certification is for those junior lawyers seeking to develop their practice in IT law.
-The standards required to qualify for either of these schemes ensure that they will be a respected and useful part of your career development.
+Current members are eligible to apply for our accreditation scheme.
+Accreditation is aimed at practitioners seeking to develop their practice in IT law.
+The standards required to qualify for the scheme ensure that they will be a respected and useful part of your career development.
 Find out more....

 Add your profile to the SCL Members Directory